Popular Single Story in Canyon Creek

 STEP 3: CONTRACT AND OFFERS

 People will call you and want to tour your home.
-Then contracts will be written and sent to you.
-At this point, you can either accept, reject or counter offer.
-Once you receive an offer make sure the buyer has been pre-qualified in writing.
-Your realtor should verify the pre-qualification letter with the lender versus the contract language.
+Buyers will normally tour the property then write an offer that will be sent to you.
+Once you receive an offer, make sure the buyer has been pre-qualified in writing, received copy of earnest and option money check.
+The realtor should verify the pre-qualification letter with the lender versus the contract language.
+At this point, you can either accept, reject or counteroffer.

 STEP 4: INSPECTIONS